fdegier/homebridge-jablotron-alarm/README.md

 - Download the Homebridge for Raspberry Pi app which will do all the installation work for you https://itunes.apple.com/nl/app/homebridge-for-raspberrypi/id1123183713?mt=8

 **Future development**
-This is a first version which used Python for controlling the alarm, I'm currently working on a native node version but I'm still learning node and run into some request problems, if you like to contribute feel free to send me a message and I'll share the code.
+If you like to contribute feel free to send me a message and I'll share the code.

 **Preparing the OS**